blueshed/chat/readme.md

 make it a usable python ide: language-python, python-black, linter-pylint, platformio-ide-terminal, to name but a few.

-By enginerring I mean tested, consistent, documented code.
+By engineering I mean tested, consistent, documented code.
 So let's start setting up some tools to make this less daunting.

-In this artcle I'll be concentrating on python and cover javascript in another article when I address my appalling gui.
+In this artcile I'll be concentrating on python and cover javascript in another article when I address my appalling gui.

 <p align="center">